 Nearly every home entertaining event includes a meat and cheese platter, or as it's more typically called, a charcuterie board.
 One look at social media and you'll see that these creations have come a long way, becoming more intricate and photo-worthy than ever before.
 What once was a boring plate of cheese cubes and stale crackers has morphed into the dynamic charcuterie boards we see today.

 But with a myriad of cheese and meat options, where does one even start?
 We compiled a list of the best charcuterie meats and cheeses so you can build the perfect board at your next gathering.

 "When creating a charcuterie board, the key with proteins is to add different levels of flavors and textures," says Matt Pratta, Culinary Director of Sprouts Farmers Market.
 "Creating a board to share is the perfect opportunity to try new things, so I'd suggest staying away from standards that would typically be used in sandwiches or for everyday meals, and instead look for specialty cheeses and meats that combine different flavors.
 I always suggest selecting items that are salty, spicy, dry, and rich to keep the board varied."

 With variety as the guiding principle, here are six meats to consider for your next charcuterie or grazing board.

 Italian dry salami

-Another "love" of Rasuli's?
-Bresaola.
-"It's a lean cured meat, less fatty than prosciutto, and milder in flavor," she shares.
-"It's salty with hints of spice like garlic and pepper, with a very meaty taste."
-This Italian meat is usually made with beef, but can occasionally be made with horse or venison.
-It is leaner than many other whole muscle cured meats and, in addition to black pepper, is typically flavored with juniper and cloves.
+Bresaola is a lean cured meat, less fatty than prosciutto, and milder in flavor.
+It is salty with hints of spice like garlic and pepper, with a very meaty taste.
+This Italian meat is usually made with beef, but can occasionally be made with horse or venison in Europe.
+It is leaner than many other cured meats and, in addition to black pepper, is typically flavored with juniper and cloves.
 Bresaola's rich flavor makes it perfect for pairing with hard cheese, olives, and nuts.

 RELATED: Quick 20-Minute Party Appetizers